Wildfire tribune: Society asks and our PCF Members answer

 1.- Are the vast majority of forest fires caused?

 2.- Is there an increase in the number of forest fires over the years?
 If so, is it due to climate change or change in the way society acts?

-FD: Complex problems cannot always be explained with simple answers, and forest fires are complex.
-For fires to be worse, there need not be more ... it is enough that the territory through which they take place is worse ...
+FD: Complex problems cannot always be explained with simple answers, and wildfires are complex.
+For the fires to be worse, it is not necessary that there be more ... it is enough that the territory through which they pass is worse ...
 Both climate change and the abandonment of the rural world have to do with the so-called Great Forest Fires.
-For providing data: 82,2% of the municipalities in Spain are rural but represent only 16,2% of the population.
+To provide a piece of information: 82,2% of the municipalities in Spain are rural but they represent only 16,2% of the population.

-JM: The number of fire "attempts" has not increased too much in recent years.
-What does vary is its intensity, and therefore the damage they cause.
-Climate change favors the fire to find drier vegetation, which burns more easily.
+JM: The number of fire “outbreaks” have not increased much in recent years.
+What does vary is their intensity, and therefore the damage they cause.
+Climate change means that fire can find drier vegetation, which burns more easily.
 Furthermore, as a society, for different reasons, we have stopped taking advantage of renewable forest resources.
-So what we no longer consume can be found and consumed by fire if a fire breaks out.
+That is why what we no longer consume can be found and consumed by fire if there is a fire.